-The fair value of investment securities is determined by the market value at the measurement date based on directly or indirectly observable inputs (Level 2).
+The fair value of equity and debt investment securities is determined by the market value at the measurement date based quoted prices in active markets.
+(Level 1).

 iii) Other

 The carrying amounts of financial assets and liabilities approximate their fair values because of the short-term maturities on these instruments.
 The carrying values of short-term deposits are assumed to approximate fair value due to their term to maturity not exceeding one year.